Beatrice and Eugenie Represent Britain in Germany on Their First Official Foreign Visit

 After Berlin, Beatrice and Eugenie travelled to Hanover, where they were warmly greeted at the City Hall by the Mayor.
 Their Royal Highnesses were stylish, poised and eloquent, and marked the historic occasion by signing the famous Golden Book.
 Throughout the trip, the sisters were praised for being poised, eloquent and very stylish.Filed under British Royals

-Tagged Germany, Princess Beatrice of York, Princess Eugenie, Working Visit.
+Tagged Germany, Princess Beatrice of York, Princess Eugenie of York, Working Visit.